CleverCloud/doc.clever-cloud.com/runtimes/docker/fluentd.md

 $ bundle install
 ```

-Clever Cloud need that your application answer on request made on **0.0.0.0:8080**, we'll use a PORT environment variable for local test purpose (this variable is automatically setup on each application).
+Clever Cloud needs that your application answers on requests made on `0.0.0.0:8080`, we'll use a PORT environment variable for local test purpose (this variable is automatically setup on each application).
 Inside `td-agent.conf` put the following:

 ```yaml